KomodoPlatform/NotaryNodes/season6/candidates/README.md

 To participate in the elections:

 1. Upload your proposal before the 11th of May (12pm UTC) into this repository using a folder with your operator name containing a `README.md` file.
 Check the other proposals and ones from previous elections for an example.
-2. Don't make any changes tp this file in it in your PRs - the repo maintainers will update it once your proposal is accepted.
+2. Don't make any changes to this file in it in your PRs - the repo maintainers will update it once your proposal is accepted.

 Make sure to read the [Notary Node Election Bible](https://github.com/KomodoPlatform/dPoW/blob/dev/doc/bible.md) for more information about election rules and notary node duties.